Rhinoplasty

 POST-OPERATIVE CARE

-You will need to keep your activities to a minimum for at least 7 days.
-In person and in your post-op information packet, we shall explain everything you need to know for your aftercare at home that will include:- Medications (prescription and homeopathic)
+In person and in your post-op information packet, we shall explain everything you need to know for your aftercare at home that will include:

 - Cleaning incision sites